 Changing Perspectives founder Sam Drazin is a certified elementary educator and former elementary school teacher.
 Sam was born with Treacher Collins Syndrome, a rare congenital disorder resulting in both facial anomaly and hearing loss.
 As a child, Sam underwent seven surgeries while attending his local public school.
 Sam’s experiences, both as a student with a disability and as a teacher working in an inclusive classroom, made him recognize the importance of improving awareness and understanding of disabilities.
 Sam continues to be amazed by the positive impact that disability awareness initiatives are having on students and educators around the country.

 Sam can be reached at email@example.com

 Annie DiVello, New England Liaison

 Annie DiVello is a licensed and ASHA certified Speech-Language Pathologist.
 She has worked with children all across the country including West Virginia, Georgia, and South Central Los Angeles.
 Her particular area of clinical interest is Selective Mutism.
 Annie co-owns New England Pediatric Services in Bedford, New Hampshire, along with her esteemed business partner, Cass Chapman.
 As our New England Liaison, Annie does school outreach in southern New Hampshire and nearby communities.
 She is honored to be a part of this tremendous initiative because alongside the children she serves, Annie has seen first hand the benefits of disability awareness, understanding, empathy, and compassion.

 Annie can be reached at firstname.lastname@example.org

 Molly Ritvo, Communications Specialist

 Molly Ritvo is thrilled to be part of the Changing Perspectives team as communications specialist.
 Born and raised in the sweet town of Montpelier, Molly now resides in Burlington.
-She graduated with a BA from Tufts University and an MFA in Creative Writing from Emerson College.
+She graduated with a bachelor’s degree from Tufts University and a master’s degree in creative writing from Emerson College.
 Molly has worked as a communications specialist in a variety of different organizations in the Burlington, Vermont, area.
 Joining the Changing Perspectives team allows Molly to combine her interests in communication, storytelling, and increasing empathy.
 Molly is also a freelance writer and enjoys being outside, practicing yoga, baking gluten free desserts and spending time with family and friends.